-Submitter Submission point Submitter's requests Officers' recommendation and response 25 - New Zealand Petroleum and Minerals Retain Rule 28 of the Plan as notified.
+Submitter Submission point Submitter's requests Officers' recommendation and response Rule 28 - Exploration or appraisal of well drilling in coastal management areas: Outstanding Value, Estuaries Unmodified and Estuaries Modified 25 - New Zealand Petroleum and Minerals 890 Support Accept Retain Rule 28 of the Plan as notified.
 Support noted.
 Further submissions - T Resources (6) Trans-Tasman Support 40 - Te Rūnanga o 891 Support Accept Ngāti Mutunga Retain Rule 28 of the Plan as notified.
 Support noted.
-43 - Royal Forest 892 Amend Decline and Bird Protection Society Submitter seeks amendment to Rule 28 of the Plan to make exploration or appraisal of well drilling in the Outstanding Value, Estuaries Unmodified and Estuaries Modified coastal management areas a Prohibited Activity (rather than a Non-complying Activity).
-Officers note that a Non-complying Activity is already has a very high level of regulatory protection whereby a resource consent cannot be granted unless the effects of the activity are minor and the activity is not contrary to the objectives and policies of the Plan.
+43 - Royal Forest 892 Amend Decline and Bird Protection Society Further submissions - [ Conservation (29) Department of Submitter seeks amendment to Rule 28 of the Plan to make exploration or appraisal of well drilling in the Outstanding Value, Estuaries Unmodified and Estuaries Modified coastal management areas a Prohibited Activity (rather than a Non-complying Activity).
+Support Officers do not believe it is appropriate to preclude any consideration of an exploration activities being considered in these areas regardless of any environmental effect considerations.
+Officers note that a Non-complying Activity is already has a very high level regulatory protection whereby a resource consent cannot be granted unles the effects of the activity are minor and the activity is not contrary to the objectives and policies of the Plan.
 Of note, the policies themselves are very prescriptive.
-Further submissions - I Conservation (29) Department of Support Officers do not believe it is appropriate to preclude any consideration of any exploration activities being considered in these areas regardless of any environmental effect considerations.
-51 - Taranaki 893 Amend Decline Energy Watch Submitter seeks amendment to the Rule 28 of the Plan to make exploration or appraisal of well drilling in the Outstanding Value, Estuaries Unmodified and Estuaries Modified coastal management areas a Prohibited Activity (rather than a Non-complying Activity).
+51 - Taranaki Energy Watch 893 Amend Decline Energy watch Submitter seeks amendment to the Rule 28 of the Plan to make exploration or appraisal of well drilling in the Outstanding Value, Estuaries Unmodified and Estuaries Modified coastal management areas a Prohibited Activity (rather than a Non-complying Activity).
 Officers do not believe it is appropriate to preclude any consideration of any exploration or appraisal of well drilling in the Outstanding Value, Estuaries Unmodified and Estuaries Modified coastal management areas.
 Officers note that Non-complying Activity already provides a very high level of regulatory protection whereby a resource consent cannot be granted unless the effects of the activity are minor and the activity is not contrary to the objectives and policies of the Plan.
 Of note the policies themselves are very prescriptive.
 58 - Te Atiawa 894 Support Accept Retain Rule 28 of the Plan as notified.
 Support noted.
 895 Amend Decline